Skyharbour’S Partner Company Valor Resources Completes Earn-In Of Interest And Forms Joint-Venture With Skyharbour At Hook Lake Uranium Project In The...

-(MENAFN- GlobeNewsWire - Nasdaq) Vancouver, BC, Feb.
+(MENAFN- GlobeNewsWire - Nasdaq) VANCOUVER, British Columbia, Feb.
 15, 2024 (GLOBE NEWSWIRE) -- Skyharbour Resources Ltd.'s (TSX-V: SYH ) (OTCQB: SYHBF ) (Frankfurt: SC1P ) (the“Company”) partner company Valor Resources Limited (“Valor”) is pleased to announce that it has completed the third and final anniversary payment to Skyharbour under its earn-in option agreement at the Hook Lake Uranium Project, located in Northern Saskatchewan, Canada.

 Hook Lake Project Location: